dacrands/ww1WikiGraphs/README.md

 power_frame = dframe[[21,14,8,24,12,19,26,27]]
 ```

-This may have come across as tedious, though given the eight countries of interest where dispersed among 30 others within the dataframe and that I wanted the values in ascending order, it was easiest to transpose the dframe and pass the oredered nation indices directly.
+This may have come across as tedious, though given the eight countries of interest where dispersed among 30 others within the dataframe and that I wanted the values in ascending order, it was easiest to transpose the dframe and pass the ordered nation indices directly.

 ...then rename them:
 ```